Codesee-io/docs/docs/updating.md

 ## 3. Reset localStorage

-If you're updating from a version of CodeSee with local storage to hosted, you'll next need to open your application in your browser, making sure that the CodeSee floating action button is visible:
+You'll next need to clear `localStorage`.
+Open your application in your browser, making sure that the CodeSee floating action button is visible:

 ![CodeSee button running in web app](img/codesee_button.png)